The Costs of Buying and Renovating an Older Home

 Borrowing Costs

 The median home cost varies from neighborhood to neighborhood and state to state.
-The national average (median) in July of 2023 is just over $400,000.
+The national average (median) in May of 2026 is $429,300.
 Bankrate shares the average cost per state.

 Open a secure savings account with the highest savings interest rates in the nation.